eleriaqueen/rag-highres-scrolling-dmg-sprites/motley-forces/README.md

 # Motley Forces
-Motley Forces was designed by nhfonts and released Free for Commercial Use
+The Motley Forces font was designed by nhfonts and released Free for Commercial Use

 ![motley-forces-overview](/motley-forces/motley-forces.png)